jsbin/jsbin/docs/post.md

 The URL structure even has a shortcut if you're [registered](http://jsbin.com/#register) you can always point the URL to [http://jsbin.com/<username>/last](http://jsbin.com/rem/last) and it'll pull up the last bin you've worked on.

+Along with live remote rendering, I've been working with the Adobe Shadow team and they've gone ahead and built in compatability with JS Bin directly in to Shadow.
+This mean simply when you visit jsbin.com on your desktop, Shadow will automatically show you the rendered output ([here's a demo with their beta software]()).

 ### Other important features

 Some of these features were always part of JS Bin, but hidden inside of the "beta" access - which required a clunkly console command.
 Now JS Bin 3 adds the much needed UI to do simple things like login to remember your history of bins.